nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Operational Questions
 1. Adding Points to Wrong Member
     * 🚫 Problem: Points were mistakenly added to the wrong member.
     * ✅ Solution: Use the edit command to adjust the points for both involved members.
-Subtract the incorrectly added points from the wrong member and add them to the correct one.
-For example, edit 2 p/-50 to remove points and edit 3 p/50 to add them where needed.
+Replace the newly updated (wrong) number of points with the initial (correct) number of points and add the points for the new member again.
+For example, edit 2 p/50 to replace the wrongly updated points and addpoints 3 p/50 to add points to the correct member.

 2. Incorrect Member Information Entered
    * 🚫 Problem: Incorrect information (e.g., phone number or email) was entered for a member.
    * ✅ Solution: Utilize the edit command to update the member's information.
 For instance, edit 1 e/johndoe@example.com changes the email of the first listed member.

-3. Understanding Membership Tiers

-   * 🚫 Problem: Confusion about what constitutes different membership tiers.
-   * ✅ Solution: Membership tiers are based on the accumulated points.
-Refer to the 'About SweetRewards' section for a detailed breakdown of points required for each tier.

-4. Redeeming Points for Rewards
-   * 🚫 Problem: Not sure how to redeem points for rewards.
-   * ✅ Solution: Currently, points redemption is handled manually.
-Track the points reduction using the edit command.
-Consult the 'Managing Membership Tiers and Rewards' section for guidance on rewarding members based on their tier and points.

-5. Orders Not Reflecting in Member's History
+3. Orders Not Reflecting in Member's History
    * 🚫 Problem: After adding an order to a member, it does not appear in their order history.
    * ✅ Solution: Ensure the addorder command was used correctly with the correct member name and order details.
 Remember, the order is linked to the member's name, so ensure the name is spelled correctly and corresponds to an existing member.